Cardinals vs. Marlins Player Props Betting Odds

-Player prop betting options for Luis Arraez, Paul Goldschmidt and others are available in the Miami Marlins-St. Louis Cardinals matchup at LoanDepot park on Tuesday, starting at 1:10 PM ET.
+Those looking to place a player prop bet can find odds for Luis Arraez, Paul Goldschmidt and others in the Miami Marlins-St. Louis Cardinals matchup at LoanDepot park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!